16 new UAE attractions we can't wait for

 Mohammed bin Rashid Library

 Ok, we are so excited about this one.
-Construction looks to be almost complete on a huge new world-class library, located in Al Jaddaf (across the Creek from Dubai Festival City).
+Mohammed bin Rashid Library is a huge new world-class library, located in Al Jaddaf (across the Creek from Dubai Festival City).
 The seven-storey building has been designed to resemble an open book sitting on a rehl – a traditional lectern which holds the Quran.
 Although an update on opening has not been given, it’s been progressing well and we can’t wait to wile away the day inside when it opens.

 Zombie Apocalypse Park (ZAP)